The Laundry Files: The Jennifer Morgue

 The Jennifer Morgue is the second collection of Laundry stories by British author Charles Stross.
 It is set in 2005 and was published in 2006.
 It contains the title novel The Jennifer Morgue, the short story "Pimpf", and an essay titled "The Golden Age of Spying".
 The collection is a sequel to the stories published in The Atrocity Archives.
-Billington, the billionaire antagonist of the book, intends to repeat a 1975 CIA attempt to raise a sunken Soviet submarine in order to access the Jennifer Morgue, an occult device that allows communication with the dead, in spite of the hazard of awakening the Great Old Ones.
-Bob Howard thwarts this attempt with the added help of "Mo" O'Brien and an American counter-occult agent.
+Eccentric billionaire Ellis Billington, the antagonist of the book, intends to use the Glomar Explorer recovery ship to raise the Jennifer Morgue, an ancient remnant of an era before humans sitting on the ocean floor.
+Billington seems to believe this will give him cosmic power, although the British government fears that this act will break the Benthic Treaty with the Deep Ones, which would be exceptionally unwise.
+Billington and his associates also pursue techno-occult corporate plots, with him running a software company that tries to mind-control buying agents into locked-in contracts, and his wife Eileen involved in a multi-level marketing cosmetics corporation with mysterious age-defying properties.
+Bob Howard is paired up with glamorous agent Ramona Random of the Black Chamber (the American equivalent of the Laundry), and the two are sent out on a globe-trotting mission to foil Billington.
+Bob's girlfriend from the first book, "Mo" O'Brien, becomes entangled with the operation as well.